avalluvan/avalluvan/README.md

 -->

 Avionics Engineer at the Student Satellite Program<br>
-Student Intern at Agro-Informatics Lab, CSRE<br>
+Student Intern at the Agro-Informatics Lab, CSRE<br>
 Convener at the Maths and Physics Club<br>
 Grade 8 Pianist<br>
+Adventure Cyclist<br>
 Recreational Triathlete<br>
 IIT Bombay '23